ABS - See Annual Benefits Statement.

 Full-Year, Full-Contribution Rate - The rate of contribution to TRS' TDA Program that allows members to contribute the highest allowable amount—the "full contribution"—from year to year, by contributing at a steady rate during each pay period of a calendar year—the "full year."
 This election is designed to produce the full contribution over 12 months; so, if you elect the Full-Year, Full-Contribution Rate after January, you may not reach your contribution limit for that year.

 Hardship Withdrawal - A method by which TDA participants may withdraw all or part of their post-1988 contributions.
 To be eligible, members must have had a sudden and heavy financial emergency leaving them unable to reasonably meet certain expenses, and must have exhausted all other available TRS resources and non-TRS resources.
 Hardship conditions include the payment of certain medical expenses, payment of funeral expenses, payment of post-secondary school tuition, the purchase of a principal residence, certain expenses for the repair of damage to your principal residence, or payment to prevent eviction or foreclosure.
+Expenses resulting from certain federally declared disasters may also qualify as eligible hardships, subject to IRS guidelines.
+Valid documentation would be required in all cases.

 Health Care Proxy - A document in which individuals appoint an agent to act in their behalf, if they are unable to convey their wishes concerning medical treatment.